-Union County College’s Social Worker is available remotely to provide support with connecting students to resources that meet their basic needs.
+Union County College is committed to assisting students in accessing resources that meet their basic needs.

 LeeAnn Trott, LSW

 Phone: (908) 709-7139

 Monday: Plainfield Campus 8:30-4:30

 For individuals in need of financial assistance, emergency housing and food, and screening for benefits, including SNAP and Medicaid, please access The Department of Human Services: The Division of Social Services in your respective County.